fmxsh/f3c/f3c-spec.md

 A conceptual discussion may be: `[identifier] [introducer] [literal]`.
 The representational expression is, for example: `MyIdentifier: my literal`.

-### << Concept and representation

-The conceptual level deals with the concepts of the configuration format, the generic structures, their relations and principles, and how they respond to the purpose of defining a configuration format.
+**Concept and representation**: The conceptual level deals with the concepts of the configuration format, the generic structures, their relations and principles, and how they respond to the purpose of defining a configuration format.
 Each concept is a _thing_ created by defining what it is, but without reference to concrete representatoin.
 As such, the concept is a self containing _thing_ within its own level, in that it neither depends on a concrete representation to be percieved, nor on something more abstract.
 Its medium of existence is the space of thought.
 These self containing things form relationships, yielding higher structures that becomes a higher level _thing_, still in the space of thought, emerging from the relationchips between the lower things in the space of thought.
 The representational level deals with how these _things_ in the space of thought are represented at the concrete non-thought level of characters and parsing.
 The representation should be in complete alignment with the conceptual.

-### >>

 When describing the format, syntax elements are written in brackets for clarity, such as `[identifier] [assignment] [literal]`.
 This notation indicates that the **syntax element** `identifier` is followed by `assignment`, which is followed by `literal`.